Curriculum Vitae

 Profile

-Postdoctoral researcher in computational musicology focusing on audio and symbolic score analysis across popular and electroacoustic music.
-Expertise in Python toolchains (music21, librosa), machine‑learning methods, and notebook‑driven, reproducible research.
-Proven record in third‑party funding (DFG), university teaching, and technically informed artistic practice.
+Postdoctoral researcher in computational musicology focusing on audio and symbolic score analysis spanning popular and electroacoustic repertoires.
+Expertise in Python toolchains, machine-learning methods, and notebook-driven, reproducible research.
+Proven track record in third-party funding (DFG), university teaching, and technically informed artistic practice.

 Core Competencies

-- AI‑supported analysis: Timbre, rhythm, and structure; audio embeddings; evaluation pipelines for MEI/MusicXML corpora.
+- AI-supported analysis: Timbre, rhythm, and structure; audio embeddings; generative models.

 - Audio analysis and production: Ableton Live, Logic Pro, Max/MSP, Sonic Visualiser; studio supervision; front-of-house support for electroacoustic projects.